Skip to main content

 • Keep your dog under control at all times

-• Comply with bylaws
+• Comply with Council's Dog Control Policy

 • Ensure that your dog receives proper care and attention, is supplied with sufficient food, water, shelter and receives adequate exercise